 Employees are protected from adverse action including retaliation for exercising their rights under the Healthy and Safe Families and Workplace Act.

 Accruing time for paid sick leave

-Covered Rhode Island employers must allow eligible employees to accrue one hour of sick leave for every 35 hours worked, up to 24 hours in 2018.
+Covered Rhode Island employers must allow eligible employees to accrue one hour of sick leave for every 35 hours worked.
 Employees who are exempt from overtime requirements under the Fair Labor Standards Act are presumed to work 40 hours per week, unless their employer dictates a shorter normal work week.

 Employees must be permitted to carry over accrued but unused sick and safe leave from one year to the next year.
-However, employers may choose to cap the use of sick and safe leave at 24 hours per year in 2018, at 35 hours per year in 2019, and at 40 hours per year thereafter.
+However, employers may choose to cap the use of sick and safe leave at 40 hours per year.
 Alternatively, employers may choose to provide the maximum amount of sick and safe leave to eligible employees at the start of each year (frontloading) and avoid accrual and carry over requirements.

 When can employees in Rhode Island use paid sick leave?

 Employees in Rhode Island may use this sick and safe leave under a variety of circumstances.
 These include: